 College of Medicine concludes the 13th session of the Achievement Level Measurement Test for students of the Kingdom's medical colleges

-The test, which is designed and supervised by the university's College of Medicine, includes a set of questions on all the information expected for medical graduates.
-The College of Medicine at Qassim University prepares special questions for this test, with the aim of measuring students' ability to use the information and not just memorize it.
+The exam, designed and supervised by the College of Medicine at the university, includes a set of questions covering all the information expected of medical school graduates.
+The College of Medicine at Qassim University prepares specific questions for this exam with the aim of measuring students' ability to use information, not just acquire it.

 QUALITY EDUCATION4